northeastern-rc/rc-public-documentation/docs/source/software/packagemanagers/spack.md

 (spack)=
 # Spack

 Research Computing recommends using [Spack] to conveniently install software packages locally to your path.
 Please refer to the [Spack documentation] for the latest information about the [packages] that Spack contains.
-To use Spack, you first need to copy it to your `/home` directory or a `/work` directory, then you need to add it to your local environment.
+To use Spack, you first need to copy it to your `/home` directory or a `/projects` directory, then you need to add it to your local environment.

 :::{note}
-Spack software installations are part of your research and should preferably be stored in your PI's `/work` directory.
+Spack software installations are part of your research and should preferably be stored in your PI's `/projects` directory.
 :::

 (getting-started-spack)=
 ## Install Spack
+If you have used Spack on the Discovery HPC cluster, please check your `/home/$USER` directory for a `.spack` directory and rename it because it will cause conflicts on the Explorer HPC cluster.
+To rename the directory, `mv ~/.spack ~/.spack-discovery`.

-These instructions will demonstrate how to install Spack in your `/home` (*non-shared*) or `/work` (*shared*) directory and then how to add Spack to your local environment while on a compute node, so you have access to the Spack commands (steps 4-5).
+These instructions will demonstrate how to install Spack in your `/home` (*non-shared*) or `/projects` (*shared*) directory and then how to add Spack to your local environment while on a compute node, so you have access to the Spack commands (steps 4-5).

 ::::::{tab-set}
 :::::{tab-item} Non-shared